samgiles/slumber/README.rst

 Getting Help
 ============

-I have an IRC channel (`#slumber on irc.freenode.net`_) to get help, want to bounce idea or generally shoot the breeze.
+I have an IRC channel (`#slumber on irc.freenode.net`_) to get help, bounce idea or generally shoot the breeze.

 .. _#slumber on irc.freenode.net: irc://irc.freenode.net/slumber